Brazier85/serienplakate_parser/README.md

 ## Crontab

-Scrapes the website once a hour and searches for new poster
+Scrapes the website once a hour and searches for new poster.

 ```
 0 * * * *  /usr/bin/python3 /data/python/serienplakate/main.py TOKEN CHAT > /root/plakate.log 2>&1